EdwardZeed/agile-cinema/README.md

     * Sprint Three
       * Take user back to main menu when time out (2 mins)
-      * Staff abilities improved.
+      * Staff can add/remove/modify the movie data.
-      * Fit in all rights of manager.
+      * Staff can genereate the basic report including all booking details.
+      * Manager has the same ablities as staff's.
+      * Manager can add or remove staff and generate Cancellation report including all the cancelled transactions.

   * How to run the program.
     * Make sure you have following tools updated before running the program.